rwkama1/Sales-of-the-day/README.md

  let sale=new Sale(arraycustomer);
  let calc=sale.sales_day();
  console.log("The total of the sale of the day is: USD "+calc.sum);
- console.log("The total number of clients served is: "+calc.counter);
+ console.log("The total number of customers served is: "+calc.counter);

 ```